onesuleyman/ML_Stock_Prices/README.md

 This document contains the machine learning process with stock prices (focused on Stocks of American Airlines (AA)).

-The coding is in place within the file [notebooks].
+The coding is in place within the file [notebook].

 The stock of AA has been analyzed by [One-Step Ahead Prediction via Averaging]